SebZG/README-generator/README.md

 - Step 1
   - Clone/Fork [Repo](https://github.com/SebZG/README-generator) on to local machine.
 - Step 2
-  - Open terminal from root of Repo and install dependencies with the following commands:
+  - Open terminal from root of `README-generator` Repo and install dependencies with the following commands:
   ```bash
   npm install
   ```